 - Trattoria Altri Tempi, Via Sammartino 65, Palermo – Go hungry as you’ll be served lots of food and drinks with their fixed menu.

-- Franco u’ Vastiddaro, Via Vittorio Emanuele 102 (near Piazza Marina), Palermo – Variety of panelle sandwiches.
+- Franco u’ Vastiddaru, Via Vittorio Emanuele 102 (near Piazza Marina), Palermo – Variety of panelle sandwiches.

-- Zia Pina, Via Cassari 69, Palermo – Go for the extensive antipasti buffet.
+- Zia Pina, Via Cassari 69, Palermo – Go for the extensive Sicilian antipasti buffet.

 - Antico Caffe Spinnato, Via Principe di Belmonte 111, Palermo – Delicious pastries and gelato.

 - Caupona Taverna di Sicilia, Via San Francesco D’Assisi (Piazza Purgatorio), Trapani – Excellent, slightly upmarket food on a quiet street across from a church.

 - Agriturismo Tarantola, near Alcamo – You can stay the night at this farm or book in advance for wine tasting and a delicious meal.

 Salina, Aeolian Islands

 - Da Alfredo’s, Lingua, Salina – The place to go for pane cunzato and granite.

 - A’Lumeredda, Via San Lorenzo 11, Malfa – Our favourite restaurant in this little village.